M.Ed. CCC-SLP, BCS-S

 DSc, ATC, PT

-Financial Disclosures: Dr. Gallo receives an honorarium for speaking/teaching live courses.
-He also receives royalties for his recorded courses and the purchase of his Ultrasound book.
+Financial Disclosures: Dr. Gallo receives an honorarium for speaking/teaching live courses through CIAO Seminars.
+He also receives royalties for the purchase of his recorded courses and the purchase of his Ultrasound book.

 Non-Financial Disclosures: Dr. Gallo uses modalities in his clinical practice.

 PT, MS, SCS, ATC

 |Penny Head is an ABPTS Board Certified Specialist in sports physical therapy and an NATABOC Certified Athletic Trainer.
 With over 17 years’ experience Penny is currently the Clinical Director of Sports Medicine at Baptist Rehab Hospital in Tennessee.
 She has also worked as a Sports Medicine Coordinator and Director of Physical Therapy in a clinical setting.
 Penny is currently a guest lecturer and lab instructor at the University of Tennessee, her alma mater.
 Penny is also currently a Certified Instructor for the VitalStim® Certification Course teaching NMES for the treatment of dysphagia.
 She has served as Certified Athletic Trainer, Team Physical Therapist and Rehab Consultant to several athletic programs including the Memphis Redbirds.
 Penny is a member of APTA, Tennessee PT Association, and Tennessee Athletic Trainers Association.

 Financial Disclosure: Penny receives honoraria from CIAO Seminars for the presentation of this course.
 She also receives royalties for the purchase of her recorded course(s)